ngkamperlo/presentations/slides/react-typescript/Slides.md

 ---

 # Props
+*props (which stands for properties - no shit Sherlock 🧐😂)*
-Properties (props) - way to pass data from parent to child components
+- way to pass data from parent to child components
 ```typescript
 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;